Muscles are like pulleys. For a joint to move, one muscle group has to contract (shorten) and the opposite muscle group must lengthen.

 To feel your forearm muscles work while moving your hand and fingers, firmly grip your right forearm with your left hand (as shown above and to the right) and then move your right hand up and down:

 For your hand to remain in a neutral (hand hanging down but without any pulling done by the muscles) position, both the extensors and flexors must be relaxed.
 If either muscle is in spasm it remains shortened by the knot, causing that muscle to pull on the insertion point at the wrist or hand.
-This is the most common cause of wrist pain.
+This is the most common cause of severe wrist pain.

 You will feel the muscles contract on one side to pull your hand in that direction, and relax/stretch on the other side to allow the movement.
 Now, visualize what happens if the relaxing muscle is shortened by a spasm, restricting it so it doesn’t lengthen— your wrist stays still.

 Plus, as the muscles are pulling on the bones, you’ll feel pain when you try to move in the opposite direction.

 You don’t need to massage your wrist, take pain pills or other medications, and you may not need surgery.
 To eliminate severe wrist and hand pain, you need to simply need to release the tension the muscles are placing on the bones.

 The Julstro™ System teaches you how to self-treat your wrist and hand pain by releasing spasms and lengthening muscle fibers.
 Using simple 15-minute treatments, you can relieve the symptoms of hand/wrist pain, hand/wrist numbness and Carpal Tunnel Syndrome—and prevent their return.